machdyne/fpga-bitcoin-miner/README.md

 # fpga bitcoin miner

+*This is a fork for Machdyne computers.
+Currently only [Lakritz](https://github.com/machdyne/lakritz) is supported.*

 Adaptation of the https://github.com/progranism/Open-Source-FPGA-Bitcoin-Miner for the Lattice ECP5 evaluation board (LFE5UM5G-85F-8BG381).
 It has been tested on the actual board with the `pc-comm` script found in the `helpers directory`.
 Tests are provided for most of the modules.

 There's a great video on youtube explaining how sha256 works and it can serve as a great reference to this implementation: https://www.youtube.com/watch?v=f9EbD6iY9zI